I received an interesting question from one of my students.

 I continue to research this topic whenever I have the time.
 One of these days, I am going to teach a class on the subject.
 One of these days….
 Maybe when I’m 90. 🙂

 There are still problems ahead.
+There will be conflict.
 There will be wars.
 There will be disasters.
 In other words, life will go on.

 But, one thing has been true since the days of Rome.
-Christianity will spread.
+Christianity will continue to spread.
 Lifespans seem to be getting longer.
 The world is getting better.